 Xanax (alprazolam) is one of a number of benzodiazepines that works as a central nervous system depressant that is prone to abuse.
 People that use Xanax recreationally seek the feelings of calm and wellbeing that it provides.

+Benzodiazepines are addictive when taken orally as prescribed.
+When abused, people may resort to alternative methods of intake like snorting or rectal administration (plugging).
 Oftentimes, people will take Xanax with alcoholic beverages, amphetamines, or opioids to enhance or counteract the desired effects.
 Alternative intake methods like plugging increase the intensity of Xanax’s effects, but carry serious risks and side effects.

 Reasons People Plug Drugs Like Xanax

-Side Effects Of Xanax Use
+Side Effects Of Xanax Abuse

 Xanax works to depress the central nervous system in a similar manner as alcohol, but without the immediate cognitive effects.
 Xanax is typically prescribed as a treatment for anxiety disorders and insomnia.
 It creates a feeling of well-being by flooding the neurotransmitter receptors impacted by gamma-aminobutyric acid (GABA).
+When abused, Xanax may cause a range of physical and mental side effects.

-Xanax carries extensive side effects, which include:
+Xanax side effects may include:

 - lowered blood pressure